 Taylan May domestic violence charges, explained: Penrith star stood down for alleged incident with his wife

-Penrith's Taylan May has been notified by the NRL that he will be subjected to the no-fault stand down condition after being charged with domestic violence offences for an alleged incident with his wife in April.
+Penrith's Taylan May has been subjected to the NRL's no-fault stand down condition after being charged with domestic violence offences for an alleged incident with his wife in April.

 "May has been charged with three domestic violence related offences, following an alleged incident on Monday, April 8, 2024," the NRL noted in a brief press release.